-Figure 11 Processing Rack circuit board locations with power supply
+Figure 13 Processing Rack circuit board locations

 The Receiver Rack

 The Receiver Rack is located at the middle of the Transceiver Unit.
 It holds several circuit boards, power supplies and a capacitor bank.
 All the units are accessed from the front of the rack.